‘It’s been such a fun year’: Ty France named Mariners Player of the Year by baseball writers

 “We didn’t know we could get this kind of season out of him as quick as he did,” Servais said of Flexen, who is 14-6 with a 3.67 ERA.
 “He got on a great roll early in the year, the confidence really started to build in the development in his pitches and the confidence in them. … Along the way, he has learned to attack lineups and weaknesses.
 So he has kind of taken the next step.”

 Crawford, who won a Gold Glove at shortstop last season, is having another fine defensive year and was hitting .273 with nine homers, 52 RBI and 88 runs entering Friday’s game.
-He has almost emerged as a team leader.
+He has also emerged as a team leader.

 “I can’t say enough about him, not only what he does on the field, but also in the clubhouse,” France said.